 “I’ve seen enough boobies for today” Things you thought you’d never hear your husband say 🙂 But fair cop… these are the red and blue footed avian varieties of boobies, indigenous to the Galapagos Islands and we had indeed seen rather a lot of them on that particular day.
 By far the best way to see the unique wildlife of the Galapagos Islands is on a cruise and our friends Mark and Lindsey have flown out from UK to join us for one of the most exciting legs of our South American trip.
-It’s more than just a wee bit exciting, but we’re getting ahead of ourselves here.
+It’s more than just a wee bit exciting, but we’re getting ahead of ourselves here .
 For our flights to Galapagos we need to get to Quito.
-Let’s first pick-up where regular Cuthbert followers last saw us: leaving Peru and crossing into Ecuador…
+Let’s first pick-up in the Galapagos blog, where regular Cuthbert followers last saw us: leaving Peru and crossing into Ecuador…

 Up to Quito

 Crossing the Rio Zarumilla from Peru to Ecuador is like being teleported to a different world.
 Did Scotty just ‘beam me up’? 🙂 Crossing the bridge, we suddenly leave the dry warmth of the Peruvian desert and enter a lush, green, humid Ecuadorian banana-land.
 Our first 400 km in Ecuador takes us through acre after acre of bananas; names such as Dole and other fruity conglomerates appear on the plantation gates.
 In this part of the world the Banana is King!